How To Paint Furniture With Latex Paint? (6 Steps)

 Now, apply the latex paint to the furniture.
 You have to apply a few coats of latex

-Apply 3-4 thin coats of latex paint on the furniture.
-Wait until the one coat dries before applying the next one.
-It takes latex paint 3 hours to dry enough for a re-coat.
+Wait until one coat of paint dries before applying the next one.
+Latex paint takes 3 hours to dry between coats.

 Seal the latex paint to protect it, and then wait for the sealer to dry before you can use the furniture.